 But it was a mental block.
 Not being able to make a peanut butter and jelly sandwich made making lunch those other 4 days seem practically impossible.

-With PBJ out of the question, I went back to my favorite lunch meat again – turkey.
-I’m still not okay with buying lunch meat.
+With PBJ out of the question, I went back to my favorite lunchmeat again – turkey.
+I’m still not okay with buying processed meats.

-I don’t know about you, but my budget can absolutely NOT afford paying $12 per pound for sliced turkey every week!
+I don’t know about you, but my budget can NOT afford to pay $12 per pound for ultra thin slice turkey every week!
 I knew there had to be a better way.

 My first attempt was to buy a whole turkey.
-I bought the smallest one I could for just over $1/lb, roasted it in the oven the same way I roast whole chickens, cut off the wings, legs and set the breasts aside to slice thin for sandwiches.
+I bought the smallest one I could for just over $1/lb, roasted it in the oven the same way I make oven roasted chickens, cut off the wings, and legs, and set the breasts aside to slice thin for meat sandwiches.

 Although this sounds good in theory, it didn’t work how I had hoped.

-The breasts were easy to slice through, but the natural grain of the meat made a single slice fall apart into smaller pieces.
-The kids would have to re-assemble their sandwiches at school because the meat would fall out from between the bread.
+- The breasts were easy to slice through, but the natural grain of the meat made a single slice fall apart into smaller pieces.
+The kids would have to reassemble their sandwiches at school because the meat would fall out of the bread.

-Using a whole turkey would have been fine if my goal was to make turkey salads, to dice turkey for dipping or salads or even eating the pieces whole.
+- Using a whole turkey would have been fine if my goal was to make turkey salads, dice turkey for dipping or salads, or even eat the pieces whole.
 But using a whole turkey to make lunch meat simply didn’t work.

-Next, I tried a whole turkey breast.
+Next, I tried a whole boneless turkey breast.
 They come in a single package, ready to roast all by themselves.
-There are no bone to deal with and thanks to salt, the slices won’t fall apart when you cut them.
+There are no bones to deal with and thanks to the salt, the slices won’t fall apart when you cut them.

-The resulting turkey breast was so moist and so flavorful, I knew the kids would love it in their lunches!
+The resulting oven roasted turkey breast was so moist and so flavorful, I knew the kids would love it in their lunches!

 Except that the slices were too thick!

-My goal in making homemade lunch meat was to re-create the floppy thin slices that lunch meat is known for.
+My goal in making homemade lunch meat was to re-create floppy thin sliced lunch meat like you would find at the deli counter.
 Fresh out of the oven, the turkey slices weren’t thin at all.
 They more resembled the slices you get when you carve the Thanksgiving bird – and you and I know that this wouldn’t pass as “lunch meat” for the kids.

 And it worked!

-With a completely chilled turkey breast and a very sharp serrated knife, I was able to cut slices as thin as you’d expect to find in any lunch meat package.
-They folded, flopped and made absolutely delicious turkey sandwiches – without nitrates or preservatives!
+With a completely chilled turkey breast and a very sharp serrated knife, I was able to cut thin sliced oven roasted turkey as thin as you’d expect to find in any deli meat package.
+They folded, flopped, and made delicious turkey sandwiches and wraps – without nitrates or preservatives!

 Watch How to Make Homemade Lunch Meat